|Aerial view of same area shown in Photo One. From

 Typical ground view of a buried Southwestern pueblo (town) site.

-surrounding grass and other vegetation form a pattern, but this
+grass and other vegetation form a pattern, but this pattern is too

 Photographed Mary Sutherland